 How much can you potentially make owning a dance studio?

 The potential income of a dance studio varies widely.
 Dance Magazine identified studio owner salaries across a wide range, with some owners making $24,000, $40,000, $80,000, and more.
 Factors including a studio’s location, specialization and class offerings, size, and area demographics can all affect its potential profits.

 Things to consider before starting a dance studio

 Building a studio program also takes time, and unless you’ve found an area with an unmet need for dance lessons, you probably won’t quickly grow your program.
 Consider working as a freelance dance teacher before opening your studio.
-This can make you a better teacher, help you to build up a good reputation, and can even prepare you with many loyal students who will happily follow you when you open your studio.
+This can make you a better teacher, help you build up a good reputation, and even prepare you with many loyal students who will happily follow you when you open your studio.
 With this preparation, you’ll have a base of paying customers already established, which can make the transition into a full-time studio owner easier.